Find Affordable College Courses

 The following schools top our list of the Most Popular Online Liberal Arts / Sciences & Humanities Bachelor's Degree Colleges.

-Our 2023 rankings named Miami University - Hamilton the most popular online school in Ohio for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Miami University - Hamilton is a small public school located in the large suburb of Hamilton.
+Our analysis found Miami University - Hamilton to be the most popular school for liberal arts / sciences and humanities students who want to pursue an online bachelor’s degree in Ohio.
+Miami University - Hamilton is a small public school located in the suburb of Hamilton.

 Of the 31 students majoring in liberal arts / sciences and humanities at Miami University - Hamilton, 42% are male and 58% are female.